teamliftr/framework/docs/README.md

 [To be written]

 ## License
+TeamLiftr’s authors are Floris Vlasveld and Jeffrey Cusack.

-The TeamLiftr Framework and all its associated assets including but not limited to text and images, are copyright of Inspire Innovation BV.
-You are free to use the TeamLiftr Framework for personal and non-commercial uses, in which case no permission is required from Inspire Innovation BV.
-For other uses you need to obtain express written permission.
+The TeamLiftr Framework and its associated assets are copyright Inspire Innovation BV, all rights reserved.
+Associated assets include but are not limited to text and images.

+The TeamLiftr Framework is free for personal and non-commercial use and can be used without permission.
+Express written consent must be obtained for all other uses.